rlindsberg/Hackintosh-on-MSI-GL62m-7REX/v2.1 23 August 2018/README.md

 ## Disable Hibernation
 Be aware that hibernation (suspend to disk or S4 sleep) is not supported on hackintosh.
 Always check your hibernatemode after updates and disable it.
 System updates tend to re-enable it.

+7. Disable sleep in Settings and hibernation in Command line using following commands
 ```sh
 sudo pmset -a hibernatemode 0
 sudo rm /var/vm/sleepimage
 sudo mkdir /var/vm/sleepimage
 ```

-And it may be a good idea to disable the other hibernation related options:
+8. And it may be a good idea to disable the other hibernation related options:

 ```sh
 sudo pmset -a standby 0